 THE FOLLOWING IS A PRESS RELEASE FROM THE OREGON DEPARTMENT OF FISH AND WILDLIFE

 Two-rod validations have been available to Oregon anglers for several years.
 For $24.50, licensed anglers can purchase a validation that allows them to use a second rod in certain locations of the state, primarily ponds and lakes.
-If you have already purchased a two-rod validation in 2018, it is valid for any waters open to the use of two rods.
-Kids under the age of 12 do not need a validation to use a second rod in these locations.
+If you have already purchased a two-rod validation in 2019, it is valid for any waters open to the use of two rods.
+Kids under the age of 12 do not need a validation to use a second rod in any locations open to two rods.

 Concerned about closures in your area?
 Book the world’s best salmon and halibut fishing in Haida Gwaii (Queen Charlotte Islands), Canada.
 Click HERE to learn more.